 In 1972, recalling her childhood encounters with the Wonder Woman comics, Gloria Steinem recognized the power of popular culture to bring about social change.
 She described how her qualms about the comic books’ contradictions and inconsistences — from the superheroine’s overly sexualized get-up, to alter ego Diana Prince’s submissiveness towards her conventional love interest — paled beside the relief, the sweet vengeance, the toe-wriggling pleasure of … a woman who was strong, beautiful, courageous, and a fighter for social justice.”
 Watching Israeli actor Gal Gadot bring Wonder Woman to life on the screen is likely to elicit similar mixed feelings from feminist viewers.
 The pleasures, however, may be further enhanced by knowledge of real-life social justice warriors like Michelson who embraced pop feminism as a tool in the ongoing battle for gender equality.

-Lori Harrison-Kahan is the editor of The Superwoman and Other Writings by Miriam Michelson and co-editor of a new edition of Heirs of Yesterday by Emma Wolf.
-She is also the author of The White Negress: Literature, Minstrelsy, and the Black-Jewish Imaginary and an associate professor of the practice of English at Boston College.
+Lori Harrison-Kahan is the editor of The Superwoman and Other Writings by Miriam Michelson; co-editor of an edition of Heirs of Yesterday by Emma Wolf; and co-editor of The Case of Lizzie Borden and Other Writings, a Penguin Classics edition of journalism and fiction by Elizabeth Garver Jordan.
+She is also the author of The White Negress: Literature, Minstrelsy, and the Black-Jewish Imaginary and a full professor of the practice of English at Boston College.